bormaxi8080/bormaxi8080/README.md

 June 2021 - Start a [RIP Leaks](https://t.me/RIPLeaks) community project,  publicly oppose the processes of Russian import substitution, including in the IT sector, and cover news on this topic

+May 2021 - Repair this GitHub account from reserve

 Jun 2020 - Start a [Ebenya Rodiny](https://www.instagram.com/ebenya_rodiny/) (aka Fucking Motherland) project

 Mar 2020 - Compelled Coming Out by private reasons